Are you planning to drive the NC500 route in the Highlands of Scotland? Our tip? Hire a campervan in Inverness.

 We hired a VW California campervan in Inverness for our family of four to drive this legendary 500 mile coastal route of the North Coast Highlands of Scotland and can’t wait to tell you all about it.

-Below we discuss how the benefits of driving a campervan on the route NC500 far outweigh the blinger motorhome option, why hiring a campervan gives you control over your itinerary and the freedom to camp along the way (wild camping is allowed in Scotland!).
+Below we discuss how the benefits of driving a campervan on the route NC500 far outweigh the blinger motorhome option and why hiring a campervan gives you control over your itinerary and the freedom to camp along the way (wild camping is allowed in Scotland!).

 We loved our VW California so much and we would totally recommend touring the Highlands this way to any families heading North to discover the wilderness of this truly inspirational and epic land.